-The ultimate goal of TELI is to increase the exposure and knowledge of selected participants to enable them to effectively engage with issues that will shape the new generations they teach.
-Emphasis is placed on recruiting faculty participants from a various Tufts departments to promote interdisciplinary collaboration on environmental issues at the university.
+The ultimate goal of TELI and TELI-G is to increase the exposure and knowledge of selected participants to enable them to effectively engage with issues that will shape the new generations they teach.
+Emphasis is placed on recruiting faculty and graduate participants from a various Tufts departments to promote interdisciplinary collaboration on environmental issues at the university.
 For the first time in May 2013, faculty members from 10 countries were selected to join the conversation on One Health, signifying the beginning of a new era for TELI and the communication of environmental issues.

 In the past years of TELI we have seen that TELI is more than an environmental literacy builder, acting as a think tank for current academics working on environmental issues from a broad range of disciplines.
 It is able to serve as a bridge between the research, education, and application of environmental issues.

 To see more information about past TELI’s visit the links here:

 The concept of investing in faculty literacy on environmental issues was pioneered at Tufts.
 In 1990, TELI was funded by the U.S. Environmental Protection Agency and grants from corporations.
 In part because of the corporate role, the program received an award from President George H.W.
 Bush in a Rose Garden ceremony at the White House.
 In subsequent years, programs to develop faculty literacy on environment and sustainability have been launched at other universities.
 The primary impetus for reviving TELI in 2008 to address both climate change and climate justice was the urgency of the issues: colleges and universities are ideally positioned to lead the development of solutions.